People for the Ethical Treatment of Animals: "Are Animals the New Slaves?" exhibit

+Vakiya Courtney, then executive director of America's Black Holocaust Museum, was outraged; images from the exhibit included one taken at the site of the attempted lynching of the museum founder James Cameron, and the successful lynching of his two friends.
+"How can you possibly compare the brutality that our ancestors experienced here, and the brutality that people like Dr. Cameron had to overcome, to animal cruelty?"
+Cameron, himself, had a similar response: "They may have treated us like animals back then, but there is no way we should be compared to animals today."

-"Got Autism?"
-Campaign
+"Got Autism?" campaign

 In 2008 and in 2014, PETA conducted an advertising campaign linking milk with autism.
-Their "Got Autism?" campaign, a play on words mocking the milk industry's Got Milk? ad campaign that ran from 1993 to 2014, stated "Studies have shown a link between cow's milk and autism."
+Their "Got Autism?" campaign, a play on words mocking the milk industry's Got Milk? ad campaign that began in 1993, stated "Studies have shown a link between cow's milk and autism."
 PETA also claimed milk was strongly linked to cancer, Crohn's disease, and other diseases.
-In 2014, PETA's Executive Vice President confirmed their position, and additionally stated that dairy consumption contributes to asthma, chronic ear infection, constipation, iron deficiency, anemia, and cancer.

 When pressed, PETA cited two scientific papers, one from 1995 and one from 2002 using very small samplings of children (36 and 20), and neither showed a correlation nor a causation between milk and autism.
-Newer studies from 2010 and 2014 have shown no association between dairy and behavior in autism.
-Despite having been corrected, a PETA representative said that they will still keep the information on their website "because we have heard from people who have said it contains helpful information.
-Many families have found that a dairy-free diet can help children with autism, and since the consumption of dairy products has been linked to asthma, constipation, recurrent ear infections, iron deficiency, anemia, and even cancer, dumping dairy is a healthy choice that everyone can make."
+Newer studies from 2010 and 2014 came to the same conclusion.
+Despite having been corrected, in 2014, PETA's Executive Vice President confirmed their position, and additionally stated that dairy consumption contributes to asthma, chronic ear infection, constipation, iron deficiency, anemia, and cancer.

 Steven Novella, a clinical neurologist and assistant professor at Yale University School of Medicine, wrote "This is clearly, in my opinion, a campaign of fear mongering based upon a gross distortion of the scientific evidence.
 The purpose is to advocate for a vegan diet, which fits [PETA's] ideological agenda.
 They are likely aware that it is easier to spread fears than to reassure with a careful analysis of the scientific evidence."

 PETA's campaign has received backlash from the autism community.
 A 2008 PETA billboard was taken down by the Autistic Self Advocacy Network.
 In 2017, British food writer, journalist and hunger relief activist Jack Monroe, demanded PETA remove their recipes from their website "with immediate effect coz I wrote them with my autism".
 PETA removed their recipes, but did not remove the "Got Autism?" article from their website until 2021.
 It has been argued that the frowny face in the campaign image negatively stereotypes autistic people.